crispinalan/talkcalendar/README.md

 has been depreciated.
 This has been less of an issue as callback functions have been written for the “response” [events](https://discourse.gnome.org/t/how-should-i-replace-a-gtk-dialog-run-in-gtk-4/3501).

-I could not not place a visual marker on a particular GtkCalendar day using the "gtk_calendar_mark_day" function.
-The [GtkInspector](https://wiki.gnome.org/action/show/Projects/GTK/Inspector?action=show&redirect=Projects%2FGTK%2B%2FInspector) debugging tool does not reveal any obvious CSS style theme setting that should to be used to do this.
+I could not not place a visual marker on a particular GtkCalendar day using the "gtk_calendar_mark_day()" function.
+The [GtkInspector](https://wiki.gnome.org/action/show/Projects/GTK/Inspector?action=show&redirect=Projects%2FGTK%2B%2FInspector) debugging tool does not reveal any obvious CSS style theme option that should to be used to do this.
 I have ended up writing a bespoke month calendar which allows days with events to be colour marked (see screenshot).
+The calendar has been developed using the Gtk4 grid layout [manager](https://docs.gtk.org/gtk4/class.Grid.html) which arranges child widgets in rows and columns.

+Other depreciations include "gtk_application_set_app_menu()" as discussed [here](https://wiki.gnome.org/HowDoI/ApplicationMenu).
+The function "gtk_button_set_image()" has gone and in the context of menus can be replaced with "gtk_menu_button_set_icon_name()".

+The current Gtk4 testing version is using a new flat file csv database.

 Gtk4 [manual](https://developer-old.gnome.org/gtk4/stable/).